To Keep Everyone Safe

 SIMPLE BUT IMPORTANT REQUESTS

 Be respectful.
-Take this time as your, and other guests’, precious chance to unplug from the outside world.
+Take this time as your precious chance to unplug from the outside world.
 Let go.
 Take a deep breath.
 There isn’t much we can do about it anyway.
 Please don’t “harsh the mellow.”

 Let’s not talk about politics, religion, or professional sports.
 These are the things over which wars are started.
 Have you ever noticed that anyone who wants to talk about these topics wants to express their opinions more than they want to hear yours?